tonylukasavage/ti-commonjs/README.md

 Node.js-style `require()` in Appcelerator Titanium via Alloy.
 For full details on what exactly this means, check out Node.js's own [documentation on modules](http://nodejs.org/api/modules.html).
 In addition to this added functionality, `ti-commonjs.js` also eliminates _all_ platform-specific disparities in Titanium's CommonJS implementation.

+## Requirements

+* Titanium SDK 3.0+
+* Alloy 1.3+

+It is distinctly possible that `ti-commonjs` will work with earlier versions of both Titanim and Alloy, but they are untested and unsupported.

 ## Install [![NPM version](https://badge.fury.io/js/ti-commonjs.png)](http://badge.fury.io/js/ti-commonjs)

 Assuming you're in your Alloy project's root folder (not the `app` folder):